babhuegoa/Unit-Converter-Python-/README.md

 - For more details look in "License / Lizenz " file in the repository Thank you for you attention

+News and Information:

+If you want to get news about my Project and like to be well informed you can suscribe to my Gumroad channel.
+All news and Procejt information will be first send and published there. link: https://babhuegoa.gumroad.com/subscribe
 Prieview:
 ![Main Menu](Screenshots/MathUmHauptmenu.jpg)
 ![Code Structure](Screenshots/MathUmCodeHauptmenu.jpg)